jrnl-org/jrnl/docs/plugins.md

 Note that the above is very minimal, doesn't do any error checking, and doesn't try to import all possible entry metadata.

+Another potential use of a custom importer is to effectively create a scripted entry creator.
+For example, maybe each day you want to create a journal entry that contains the answers to specific questions; you could create a custom "importer" that would ask you the questions, and then create an entry containing the answers provided.

 Some implementation notes: